Competition Program

 When a player accepts a position on a team, they are making a ONE-YEAR COMMITMENT to that team and a FINANCIAL COMMITMENT to pay all club-related fees for the soccer year, including additional team and travel expenses.

-Note: Team fees are not included in the above breakdown, and will be determined by each team which may include tournament costs, filming equipment, team events, and other optional activities.
+Note: Team fees are not included in the above breakdown and will be determined by each team, which may include tournament costs, filming equipment, team events, and other optional activities.

-All parents/guardians must sign an agreement acknowledging their understanding of the financial commitment to Atomic Athletics Soccer Club.
+All parents/guardians must sign an agreement acknowledging their understanding of the financial commitment to the Atomic Athletics Soccer Club.
 Players with overdue club or team fees may be temporarily removed from rosters and will not be eligible to participate in games or training until balances are current.
 Payment plans are available & financial aid can be applied for HERE.

 UYSA Fees